Businesses must keep track of their stock levels to avoid running out of products and losing sales. However, this cannot be easy to do manually.

 where ISL means initial stock level.

-This standard formula is not suitable for all industries as the factors that impact the supply chain are different from industries to industries.
-Hence while calculating safety stock industries need to consider those factors along with the common formula.
+This standard formula is unsuitable for all industries as the factors that impact the supply chain differ from industry to industry.

 Following are the different formulas for calculating safety stock.
-By knowing all these formulas you can choose suitable formula for your industry.
+You can choose suitable formulas for your industry by knowing all these formulas.

 - Basic formula: It is the most common formula to calculate safety stock.

 - Average-max formula: It is a general formula.
-But if you have a long lead time it is not suitable for your industry. formula is SS= (maximum sale X maximum lead time) – (average sale X average lead time)
+But if you have an extended lead time, it is unsuitable for your industry.
+The formula is SS= (maximum sale X maximum lead time) – (average sale X average lead time)

 - Normal distribution with lead time uncertainty: Formula is SS = Z X average sale X lead time deviation. where Z is desired service level

-- Normal distribution with on-demand uncertainty and independent lead time: If your demand and lead time both are uncertain then this formula is an effective one.
+- Normal distribution with on-demand uncertainty and independent lead time: This formula is effective if your demand and lead time are uncertain.
 SS= Z X square root of (square of average LT multiplied by demand standard deviation) + (square of average sales multiplied by lead time standard deviation)

 - Normal distribution with on-demand uncertainty and dependent lead time: Formula is SS = Z X demand standard deviation X square root of average lead time + Z X average sales X lead time standard deviation.

-Safety stock is totally different from target inventory.
-Safety stock is an extra quantity of an item kept by the company to avoid the risk of out of stock of that item.
+Safety stock is different from target inventory.
+Safety stock is an extra quantity of an item the company keeps to avoid the risk of out of stock of that item.

-Target inventory is the quantity of an item that a company has at a given moment.
+Target inventory is the quantity of an item a company has at a given moment.
 Safety stock is a sub-component of the target inventory level.
-While calculating the target inventory level we consider safety stock.
+At the same time, we consider safety stock by calculating the target inventory level.

-Target inventory level (TIL) is also calculates using an initial stock level and safety stock.
+Target inventory level (TIL) is also calculated using an initial stock level and safety stock.
 That is

 Target inventory level (TIL)= Initial Stock Level (ISL) + Safety Stock (SS)